-Colorful state Rajasthan is historically well known for paintings, art, handicrafts and marble works.
+Colorful state Rajasthan is historically well known for paintings, art, handicrafts, and marble works.
 In Jaipur, the capital of Rajasthan, India, you’ll find many royal architectures to drive you to the Rajput style and culture.
 Mughal architectures fascinated me the most and there are much to love in Jaipur also.
 The main tourist attraction in the Pink City is Amber Fort or Amber Palace.
 I’ve loved the beautiful paintings and mirror artworks inside this royal fort.
 And the artistic paintings are the specialty entire the palace complex.
+So, how to explore Amber Fort?

 Amber Fort (Raja Man Singh Palace)